lynx-x-ray-observatory/soxs/doc/source/users_guide/thermal_spectra.rst

 He, which may be specified, but if they are not they are assumed to be fully ionized at their Solar abundances.

-To create an :class:`~soxs.apec.ApecGenerator` object which produces NEI spectra, one must specify not only the elements one wants but also their ionization states.
+To create an :class:`~soxs.thermal_spectra.ApecGenerator` object which produces NEI spectra, one must specify not only the elements one wants but also their ionization states.
 The notation is to represent an ion by the element first, followed by the ``^`` symbol, followed by its ionization state.
 So for oxygen, :math:`O^{+1}` would correspond to ``"O^1"``, and so on.
 The keyword argument